-- Single men and women, unmarried and married couples, heterosexual and LGBTQ parents living throughout the U.S. - Applicants 48+ are considered on a case-by-case basis - Single applicants must hold U.S. citizenship; for partnered/married applicants, only one applicant must hold U.S. citizenship - Mental and medical health histories, as well as legal histories, will be considered on a case-by-case basis - · South Africa requires that families adopt within birth order
+- Single men and women, unmarried and married couples, heterosexual and gay and lesbian parents living throughout the U.S. - Applicants 48+ are considered on a case-by-case basis - Single applicants must hold U.S. citizenship; for partnered/married applicants, only one applicant must hold U.S. citizenship - Mental and medical health histories, as well as legal histories, will be considered on a case-by-case basis - South Africa requires that families adopt within birth order

-- Dossier submission to referral approximately 24 months - Families can expect to travel to South Africa for 12+ weeks to finalize the adoption - Post-adoption reports required at 1 mothh, 6 months and 12 months, and then annually for 5 years upon homecoming - Families pursuing the adoption of a waiting child can anticipate a shorter wait for referral
+- Dossier submission to referral approximately 12-24 months, with variance based in a family's range of openness to age & special characteristics - Families can expect to travel to South Africa for 12+ weeks to finalize the adoption - Post-adoption reports required at 1 month, 6 months and 12 months, and then annually for 5 years upon homecoming - Families pursuing the adoption of a waiting child can anticipate a shorter wait for referral